hardin47/website/Math58/Notes/01-intro.md

 * Use R Markdown to run reproducible analyses that include all aspects of the data analysis.

 **Who should take Math 58(B)?**
 Every educated citizen should have a basic understanding of statistics.
-Ok, ok, I have my own biases, but I'm not the only person who thinks this!  (https://www.ted.com/talks/arthur_benjamin_s_formula_for_changing_math_education)  In terms of your academic interests, you should take introductory statistics if you would like to take upper division statistics or if you are planning to analyze data in a field outside of statistics (e.g., biology, EA, psychology, etc.).
+Ok, ok, I have my own biases, but I'm  <a href = "https://www.ted.com/talks/arthur_benjamin_s_formula_for_changing_math_education" target = "_blank">not the only person who thinks this!</a>  In terms of your academic interests, you should take introductory statistics if you would like to take upper division statistics or if you are planning to analyze data in a field outside of statistics (e.g., biology, EA, psychology, etc.).
 Upper division statistics courses *require* introductory statistics, and it is not easy to just "learn" statistics on your own over the summer.
 I highly recommend taking an introductory statistics course.

 If you have already taken AP Statistics, you may or may not want to repeat the material.
 If you had a strong course with an excellent teacher and scored well on the exam, you probably do not need to repeat the material.
 If you are uncertain about many of the concepts, then you may want to re-take the course before jumping into upper division statistics courses.
 We will use R extensively, and you probably didn't use R in your AP Statistics classes.
 Most upper division statistics classes will expect you to be able to jump into R head first, and introductory statistics gives a more gentle introduction to R.